 - Postal address: Locked Bag 10, Strawberry Hills NSW 2012

 We will help you if you need assistance in making a complaint.
 For example, we can organise an interpreter if you need one.

 You may wish to have an advocate or someone to act on your behalf to help you make a complaint.
 There are a number of advocacy services that provide this kind of help.
 Read more about ADHC funded advocacy services.

 Who do I make a complaint to?

-You can make a complaint to any ADHC staff member.
+You can make a complaint to any staff member within FACS.
 We encourage you to discuss your complaint with local staff first.

 What happens once I make a complaint?

 When you make a complaint we will explain: